Hat Fair takes place across the historic and charming city of Winchester during the first weekend of July.

-First Aid is located on The Broadway on Friday and Saturday and at North Walls Recreation Ground on Sunday.
+First Aid will be available on site.
 Hat Fair’s medical team will also be patrolling Hat Fair venues throughout the festival.
 If you feel unwell and require medical attention please ask someone in a Hat Fair t-shirt or Hat Fair security to contact our medics for you.

 Hat Fair has a designated lost persons team who will look after any children or vulnerable people who have become separated from their guardians.
 If you lose a child or vulnerable person please contact someone in a Hat Fair t-shirt or our security personnel immediately, or go to one of the Hat Fair Information Points for help.

 Every year thousands of people visit Winchester to enjoy Hat Fair.
 We ask that you look out for each other and look after yourself, bring plenty of sunscreen if the sun is shining (of course it will be!) and waterproofs if it’s raining.